deepaksama/deepaksama.github.io/_posts/Java/2017-03-04-Java-Interview-Questions.md

 Collection.synchronizedMap(Map map)
 Collection.synchronizedCollection(Collection c)

-4. If an Employee class is present and its objects are added to an ArrayList.
-How do I sort this list on employId of the Employee class?
+### **4. If an Employee class is present and its objects are added to an ArrayList.
+How do I sort this list on employId of the Employee class?**

 Follow below if you have to write new Employee class: